 Bachelor of Science in Nursing

-Methodist College offers several degree options for individuals to earn a Bachelor of Science in Nursing that prepares students to take the nursing licensure examination.
+Methodist College offers several options for individuals to earn a Bachelor of Science in Nursing that prepares students to take the nursing licensure examination to become professional nurses.
 In addition, the college offers the RN-BSN completion degree for registered nurses who completed an associate degree or diploma nursing program.

 - State of the art Simulation and Clinical practice centers provide students opportunities to apply classroom knowledge to hands on learning experiences